dSouthard/ECEN5673_Fall2016/RaftStructure/README.md

 - Normal Operations [_Log Replications_]:
   1. Leader sends out a regular heartbeat message to all other nodes.
 Each time a follower receives a heartbeat node, it resets its heartbeat timeout.
   2. For each command:

-    a.
-Leader recevied command from client.
+    1. Leader recevied command from client.

-    b.
-Leader adds command to his log, uncommitted.
+    2. Leader adds command to his log, uncommitted.

-    c.
-Leader forwards request to all followers in next AppendEntry message.
+    3. Leader forwards request to all followers in next AppendEntry message.

-    d.
-Once leader has received confirmation from a majority of the followers, it commits the entry in its log and informs the followers that the entry is committed.
+    4. Once leader has received confirmation from a majority of the followers, it commits the entry in its log and informs the followers that the entry is committed.

 ####Psuedocode
   1. Establish the server cluster as group of followers.